Fundamental Barriers to High-Dimensional Regression with Convex Penalties: Introduction

 We are interested in the high-dimensional regime in which $p$ is comparable to $n$, and both are large.
 In this regime, computational considerations are crucial: only estimators which can be implemented by polynomial-time algorithms are relevant to statistical practice.
-This motivates the questions: \emph{What is the optimal estimation accuracy that can be achieved by polynomial-time algorithms in the high-dimensional linear regression model \eqref{linear-model}?
-What estimators achieve those lower bounds?}

-While these questions are widely open, this paper develops precise lower bounds that characterize a broad class of convex M-estimators:
+This paper develops precise lower bounds that characterize a broad class of estimators which are attractive in large part for their computational tractability.
+These are penalized least-squares estimators of the form:

-where $\rho: \mathbb{R}^p \rightarrow \mathbb{R}\cup \{\infty\}$ is a lower semi-continuous (lsc), proper, symmetric, convex function.
-By symmetric we mean that its value is invariant to permutation of the coordinates of its argument.
-We choose $\rho$ to incorporate prior knowledge on the structure of $\bbeta_0$ into the estimation procedure.
-Symmetry imposes that we can only incorporate structural knowledge on the empirical distribution of the coordinates of $\bbeta_0$.
+where $\rho: \mathbb{R}^p \rightarrow \mathbb{R}\cup \{\infty\}$ is a lower semi-continuous (lsc), proper, convex function.
+The penalty $\rho$ is selected to incorporate prior knowledge on the structure of $\bbeta_0$ into the estimation procedure.
 Convexity typically yields an estimator which is efficiently computable.
-Concretely, we address the following question: \begin{quote} \emph{How well can we hope estimator (\ref{linear-cvx-estimator}) to perform in the high-dimensional regime, by optimally designing $\rho$?} \end{quote} We will illustrate our conclusions with two small simulation studies.
+Concretely, we address the following question: \begin{itemize} \item[] \emph{How well can we hope estimator \eqref{linear-cvx-estimator} to perform in the high-dimensional regime by optimally designing $\rho$?
+How does this performance compare to other polynomial-time algorithms and to conjectured computational lower bounds?} \end{itemize}

+The design of optimal penalties or loss functions was considered only when the distribution of the noise or --in the case of Bayesian models-- the prior had log-concave density with respect to Lebesgue measure \cite{Bean2013,advani2016statistical}.
+Log-concavity excludes important structural assumptions like sparsity, and, as we will show, is exactly the condition which leads to gaps between convex procedures and important computational or information-theoretic benchmarks.
+Thus, the case of non-log-concave priors is both practically important and algorithmically more subtle.